abpframework/abp/docs/en/Modules/Permission-Management.md

 ## IPermissionManager

 `IPermissionManager` is the main service provided by this module.
-It is used to read and change the permission values. `IPermissionManager` is typically used by the *Feature Management Dialog*.
+It is used to read and change the permission values. `IPermissionManager` is typically used by the *Permission Management Dialog*.
 However, you can inject it if you need to set a permission value.

 > If you just want to read/check permission values for the current user, use the `IAuthorizationService` or the `[Authorize]` attribute as explained in the [Authorization document](../Authorization.md).